Anita Loos: 1946–1959: Return to New York

 The success of Blondes the second time around meant Loos had a greater profile than ever before.
 She moved to a more spacious apartment at the Langdon Hotel and bought a car.
-In 1950 Loos wrote A Mouse is Born, another novel, and once sent to her publisher, she left her first trip to Europe in 20 years.
+In 1950 Loos wrote A Mouse is Born, another novel, and once it had been sent to her publisher, she left on her first trip to Europe in 20 years.
 A Mouse is Born had a lukewarm reception, but by then Loos was already working on a dramatic adaptation of Colette's Gigi.
 The production was under way before Colette wired that she had found their "Gigi"—she had seen Audrey Hepburn in a hotel lobby in Monte Carlo.
 Gigi opened in the fall of 1951 and would run until the spring of 1952; by then Hepburn had been elevated to an A-list star, contracted to Paramount Pictures.

 Loos worked on more adaptations for the next few years during travels while relocating to an apartment on West Fifty-Seventh Street.
 The apartment was that of Paul Swan, the aging "Most Beautiful Man in the World".
 Her next musical, The Amazing Adele starring Tammy Grimes with music by Albert Selden, never got off the ground and swiftly closed.
 Both Emerson and Helen Hayes' husband, Charles MacArthur, died within a few weeks of each other and the women threw themselves into their work together, with Loos working on an adaptation for Hayes' filming Anastasia in London.
 Loos worked and traveled even while being treated for a painful hand ailment that prevented her from writing.
 In 1959 Loos opened another Colette adaptation, Chéri, with Kim Stanley and Horst Buchholz in the title roles, but it ran for only two months.